Picton Monument, Carmarthen: Original monument

 In 1828, a monument was erected at the west end of Carmarthen.
-The pillar, which was about 75 ft, was designed by John Nash to echo Trajan's column in Rome.
+The pillar, which was about 75 ft, was designed by John Nash to echo Trajan's Column in Rome.
 A statue of Picton, wrapped in a cloak and supported by a baluster above emblems of spears surmounted the column.
 The structure stood on a square pedestal.
 Access was by a flight of steps to a small door on the east side, facing the town.
 A series of reliefs by Edward Hodges Baily adorned the structure.

+The monument was erected by Daniel Mainwaring, who laid the foundation stone on 16 August 1825, and the monument was completed two years later.
+The monument was opened to the public in August 1828.

 Above the entrance door was the name "PICTON", and over this a relief showing the Lieutenant General falling mortally wounded from his horse on the battlefield of Waterloo.
 "WATERLOO" was written across the top.
 The west side had a relief beneath the title 'BADAJOS' (Badajoz) showing Picton scaling the walls with his men during the Siege of Badajoz (1812).
 On the south side of the pedestal was a description of Picton's life in English.
 A Welsh version of his exploits was inscribed on the north side.
 Each side of the square pedestal was adorned with trophies.
 The top of the square column was adorned with imitative cannons on each side.